jorgeiv500/AnalyticHierarchyProcess/README.md

 This package alow us to compute the eigenweigth from a n*n pairwaise comparison matrix and evaluate the inconsistency in the matrix.

+eigenv(x) = compute the eigenweigth from a n*n pairwaise comparison matrix CRA(x) = Consistency ratio from a n*n pairwaise comparison matrix triads(x,t) =  evaluate the inconsistency in all circular triads from a n*n pairwaise comparison matrix.
 ## Example

 The simple example below is based on https://en.wikipedia.org/wiki/Analytic_hierarchy_process_–_leader_example#Pairwise_comparisons